BINA MANIAR SHAH

 Patient Leadership Board

-Caregivers of 8p heroes that meet monthly and average 10 hours per month of volunteer time to support the mission.
+Caregivers of 8p heroes that meet monthly and volunteer 5 hours or more per month to support the mission.

 Being on the PLB allows me to directly contribute to advancing the mission of the organization.
 Bina has done a TON of work already that we have all benefited from immensely.
 PLB provides a venue for the rest of us to help spread some of this work & to scale up our collective efforts to improve the lives of our kids/loved ones impacted by 8P.I am both chair of the Research Committee (ResCom) and a member of the PLB.
 One of the first things that the ResCom is doing is cataloging our research objectives and prioritizing specific efforts.
 This will enable us to align resources against our most important needs.

 I am a professor in the field of international affairs with previous experience in finance (hedge funds & private equity) and management consulting.
 I have also served on some non-profit and educational boards.
 Before kids, I used to have hobbies… I still do like to go fishing & have enjoyed getting the kids hooked on it too as they have gotten older.